 - White pepper: more delicate than the black and less spicy

 - Saffron: used in light fish stews, pasta, or rice sauces.
 The most famous is the classic risotto alla Milanese served with osso buco (bone marrow)

 - Nutmeg: used to flavor white sauce, bechamel, or stews

 - Vinegar (red or white) is made by adding vinegar yeast to white or red wine and is used for seasoning.
 It can also be made with other ingredients like apple cider, honey, beer, and other

-- Balsamic vinegar: it is very different from regular vinegar as it is more complex to make and requires at least 12 to 25 years to mature.
+- Balsamic vinegar is very different from regular vinegar as it is more complex to make and requires at least 12 to 25 years to mature.
 The balsamic vinegar you buy at the supermarket is probably not real balsamic vinegar.
 The low price cannot justify the real procedure of Balsamic vinegar.
-Check the labels, make sure it is Made in Modena and it is a DOC.
-You can use the supermarket Balsamic vinegar for cooking, that is fine.
+Check the labels, and make sure it is Made in Modena and it is a DOC.
+You can use supermarket Balsamic vinegar for cooking; that is fine.
 But if you want to use it for seasoning, you should try the real one.
 I buy mine at the Acetaia San Giacomo and you can find it on Amazon.

 Italian rule: never use Balsamic vinegar on Caprese salad.
-Those two ingredients do not mix, Caprese is from the South of Italy, Isle of Capri.
+Those two ingredients do not mix; Caprese is from the South of Italy, the Isle of Capri.
 Balsamic vinegar is from Modena, North of Italy.

 - Olive oil: is different from extra virgin olive oil as it is made by pressing the olives several times and adding vegetable oil to adjust acidity.
 Mostly used for cooking.
 You can read more about different types of olive oils in the article: Italian bruschetta

 - Other vegetable oils: a lighter olive used for frying.
 I prefer peanut oil as it can reach a higher temperature without deteriorating into complex molecules that can be carcinogenic.
-Extra virgin olive oil can also reach high temperature but it will lose its flavour.
+Extra virgin olive oil can also reach high temperatures but it will lose its flavor.
 Since it is an expensive oil, it is not worth using it.